sisoe24/execute-in-iterm2/README.md

 The extension setting *iTerm2: Python Path* must contain a valid Python interpreter with the `iterm2` and `pyobjc` modules.

 - If you don't have it already installed, from iTerm2 application, go to: **Scripts > Manage > Install Python Runtime** and let iTerm2 install the python interpreter which can be found in `~/Library/ApplicationSupport/iTerm2/iterm2env/versions/*/bin/python3`.
-- Alternatively you can create your own environment and install `iterm2` module from `pip`.
-This should take care of `pyobjc` as well since it is a dependency.
+- Alternatively, you can create your environment and install the `iterm2` module from `pip`.
+Installing the package should also take care of `pyobjc` since it is a dependency.

 > More information on the official documentation: <https://iterm2.com/python-api/tutorial/running.html>

 ## 1.2.
 Features

-- Send commands to iTerm2 based on current file extension.
+- Send commands to iTerm2 based on the current file extension.
-- Send commands to iTerm2 from input dialog.
+- Send commands to iTerm2 from the input dialog.

 ## 1.3.
 Usage